Vibe Code Audit

 Will you fix the issues you find?

 The audit deliverable is the report.
 Every issue includes clear instructions for how to fix it, written so you can hand it to your AI coding tool or follow along yourself.
 If you want hands-on help implementing fixes, that's a coaching or consulting engagement.
-The advisory retainer is for ongoing review and guidance as you keep building.
+An advisory retainer is available for ongoing review and guidance as you keep building.

 When does an AI-built app need a security audit?